Benjaspet/Eerie6560/README.md

 - Elixir, an advanced, verified Discord bot: https://ponjo.club/elixir
 - The Pronoun API, the API for all your LGBTQ needs: https://pronoun.space
 - The Helios Network, a Minecraft: Bedrock Edition server network: https://ponjo.club/helios
+- The Ponjo API, a utility API for developers: https://ponjo.club/api
 - Sound Pewp, the only Discord bot you'll ever need for your voice chats: https://ponjo.club/soundpewp
-- The Crescent API, a utility API for developers: https://ponjo.club/crescent
+- Ponjo Image Hosting, a free image hosting service: https://app.ponjo.club
 ---

 ### Languages & Experience